apache/airflow/docs/security.rst

     oauth_callback_route = /example/ghe_oauth/callback
     allowed_teams = 1, 345, 23

-.. note:: If you do not specify a team whitelist, anyone with a valid account on your GHE installation will be able to login to Airflow.
+.. note:: If you do not specify a team allowed list, anyone with a valid account on your GHE installation will be able to login to Airflow.

 To use GHE authentication, you must install Airflow with the ``github_enterprise`` extras group: